cktan/cktan.github.io/_posts/2015-05-17-postgres-compare-table.md

 ```

-Here is a clever way concocted by Feng Tian (ftian@vitessedata) to tell if t1 equals t2 without
+**\[2015-05-22\]** Here is a clever way devised by Feng Tian
+(ftian at vitessedata.com) to tell if t1 equals t2 without any join.
+It uses
-any joins.
-It uses an agg to sum the 1's (coming from t1) and -1's (coming from t2) of the
+an agg to sum the 1's (coming from t1) and -1's (coming from t2) of
-same hash.
-Sum of non-zero means that particular record is not EQUAL, and we detect this
+the same hash.
+Sum of non-zero means that particular record is missing
-using the HAVING clause.
+from one or the other table, and we detect this using the HAVING clause.

 ```sql